Audi Q8 e-tron review: highly refined, but hardly efficient EV

 As Audi’s flagship electric SUV, the Q8 e-tron offers superb performance, comfort and refinement

-Audi’s first all-electric production car has been given a new name, some styling tweaks and a substantial range boost thanks to larger batteries and more power.
-However the new Q8 e-tron moniker doesn’t change the cars’s core characteristics; it’s still quiet, comfortable and beautifully built, plus it comes laden with all the latest tech.
+In the name switch from Audi e-tron to Audi Q8 e-tron the car also gained a substantial range boost thanks to larger batteries and more power.
+However, the new Q8 e-tron moniker doesn’t change the car’s core characteristics; it’s still quiet, comfortable and beautifully built, plus it comes laden with all the latest tech.

 About the Audi Q8 e-tron